-Hans k Hans Keber Age Occupation Status Tier 51 Head technical event management (Theatre) Married Professional Motivations Innovation Social Growth Power Achievement Personality Pragmatic and reliable type that is keen on details.
+Hans Keber Age Occupation Status Tier 51 Head technical event management (Theatre) Married Professional Motivations Innovation Social Growth Power Achievement Personality Pragmatic and reliable type that is keen on details.
 Always has an realistic eye on the feasibility of a set in terms of money and technical constraints.
-Archetype Creator Goals Save money Determine feasibility of set design Iterate w/ set designer and director Frustrations Re-use of existing models and material Wrong expectations of set designers Technology Uses CAD tools to plan resources for the set builders.
-Is a technical person, open to new tech Photo Credits: License: CC BY-NC-N Source: https://file.il and directors Bio Studied theatre technology at FH Beuth in Berlin, had several positions at German playhouses before coming to TOG in August 2015.
+Archetype Creator Goals Save money Determine feasibility of set design Iterate w/ set designer and director Frustrations Re-use of existing models and material Wrong expectations of set designers and directors Technology Uses CAD tools to plan resources for the set builders.
+Is a technical person, open to new tech Opinion on previs Photo Credits: License: CC BY-NC-N Source: https://lic.3 Bio Studied theatre technology at FH Beuth in Berlin, had several positions at German playhouses before coming to TOG in August 2015.
 Did an apprenticeship as and electrical engineer in his early years.
-Opinion on previs Can be a great tool to get everyone aboard before investing a lot of money on models or even creating a set design which ultimately has flaws.
+Can be a great tool to get everyone aboard before investing a lot of money on models or even creating a set design which ultimately has flaws.